saurabh241930/Detecting-Fraud-using-Computer-Vision/README.md

 # Detecting-Fraud-using-Computer-Vision
-This repository contains the overview of all the approaches that we are applying in order to detect Fraud
+This repository contains the overview of all the approaches that we are applying & applied in order to detect Fraud

+### Objective : To Detect Frauds during check-ins & chekouts of hotel